learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Excellent, you can reach the Kubernetes API!

-Note how you passed the Authorization header containing the service account token.
+Note how you passed the Authorization header containing the Service Account token.

 If you don't supply it or pass in an invalid token, you will get a HTTP 403 error response: